antennapedia/antennapedia.com/src/thick/mj_lamped.md

 idtag: mj_lamped
 title: Lamped with a lamp
 author: antennapedia
-summary: "Glenn Cullen goes postal at last, and lamps Malcolm with a lamp.
+summary: "Glen Cullen goes postal at last, and lamps Malcolm with a lamp.
 To everyone's surprise, when Malcolm comes to, he can't remember the last decade.
 Or being with Jamie."
 rating: mature
 pairing: Malcolm/Jamie
 published: 2016-02-14T12:00:00-08:00
-banner: ../img/malcolm_tux_header.jpg
+banner: ../img/malcolm_jamie_header.jpg
 tags:
     - p:malcolm/jamie
     - f:the-thick-of-it